Raw Stylus

+In 1995, they released the single, "Believe in Me", which reached number 1 on the US Hot Dance Club Play chart.
+It was a minor success in the United Kingdom reaching number 66 on the UK Singles Chart in October 1996.

-After original singer Deborah French left, it took a couple of years to find a replacement.
-The album was recorded Stateside, with Steely Dan record producer Gary Katz, and an array of musicians including cameos from Donald Fagen and Bernard Purdie.
-The group toured as a nine piece until they split at the end of 1999.
-Brookes went on to become managing director at the award winning Point Blank Music College based in Hoxton, London.
+After original singer Deborah French left, Donna Gardier replaced her and they recorded an album.
+Their sole album was recorded Stateside, with Steely Dan record producer Gary Katz, and an array of musicians including cameos from Donald Fagen and Bernard Purdie.
+The group toured as a nine-piece until they split at the end of 1999.
+Brookes went on to become managing director at the award winning pointblank Music School based in Hoxton, London.